 - Salt if needed

 - Crumble the canned or steamed fish into smaller pieces.
-Add the grated onion, chickpea flour, cilantro, chili peppers, ginger garlic paste, chopped mint, garam masala, cumin, coriander, paprika, turmeric, red pepper flakes and one egg to the fish.
+Add the grated onion, chickpea flour, cilantro, chili peppers, garlic, chopped mint, curry powder, cumin, coriander, paprika, turmeric, red pepper flakes and one egg to the fish.

 - Divide the fish cake mixture into 12 to 16 portions.
 Roll each portion and flatten into an oval disc.
-Keep the shaped patties (kababs) aside.
+Keep the shaped patties aside.

 - Set up the items for breading the patties.
 Beat the egg.
 Spread the bread crumbs in a flat plate.

 - Dip each salmon patty in the beaten egg and then dip it in the bread crumbs, making sure to coat all around in each step.

 - The fish cakes may be shallow fried in two batches in a skillet that has enough room for six to eight patties.

 - For each batch, heat 4 tablespoons oil in the skillet on medium high.
 Once the oil is hot enough, slide six to eight fish cakes and lower the heat to medium and shallow fry both sides for 2 to 3 minutes each until golden brown.
 Once done, transfer to a plate lined with paper towels.

-- Serve these Indian fish cakes (shami kabab) in a platter with some onion and lime slices.
+- Serve these spicy fish cakes in a platter with some onion and lime slices.
 May serve these as an appetizer, side dish, snack or they can be used to make sandwiches.